joshuajohncohen/joshuajohncohen.github.io/persuasive-writing-school.md

 ### I believe that everyone should have access to clean, fresh water.

 > First of all, it is necessary for survival to have clean water and safe food.
-Lots of homeless people are forced to take the risk of drinking dirty water because its the only water they have.
+Lots of homeless people are forced to take the risk of drinking dirty water because it's the only water they have.
 As a result of this, lots of homeless people get sick or die.

 > Second of all, I believe that all people should have the right to clean water.
 In my opinion, this should be a basic human right and not a privilege.
 In fact, in 2010, the United Nations decided that clean water is a basic human right.[^1]